Gordon Power Station

 The Gordon Power Station is the largest conventional hydroelectric power station in Tasmania, Australia; located in the South West region of the state.
 The power station is situated on Gordon River.
 Water from Lake Gordon descends 183 m underground past the Gordon Dam and into the power station.

+The power station was opened in 1978 and refurbished in 2024.

 Technical data

 The Gordon Power Station system comprises three 144 MW Francis-type turbines that have a combined generating capacity of 432 MW of electricity, covering about 13% of the electricity demand of Tasmania.
 The first two turbines were commissioned in 1978, before the third was commissioned a decade later in 1988.

 The power station is fuelled by water from Lake Gordon.
 Water from Lake Pedder is also drawn into Lake Gordon through the McPartlans Pass Canal.